 Scott, a transfer from Syracuse, alleged Davis violated NCAA rules by using the services of Robert Johnson, a talent scout, to recruit him.
 Davis has denied the allegation.

-“Any objective review of the whole situation can only lead to the conclusion that while Kermit Davis may not have acted wisely in his relations with Robert Johnson, he did not believe he was engaging in rules infractions,” Johnson said.
+“Any objective review of the whole situation can only lead to the conclusion that while Kermit Davis may not have acted wisely in his relations with Robert Johnson, he did not believe he was engaging in rules infractions,” Parnham said.
 “In conclusion, the report fails to evidence any intent on Kermit Davis’ part to violate any rule or regulation of the NCAA or Texas A&M.”